oracle-livelabs/oci/peoplesoft-fullstack-dr/fsdr-pre-requisites-setup/fsdr-pre-req-setup.md

     ![click-enable-data-guard](./images/ashburn-enable-dg.png)

-5. Provide a peer DB display name, select the DR standby region in this case it will be Phoenix, select the Availability Domain (recommended to host in the same Availability Domain which is hosting the PeopleSoft Application Tier).
+5. Provide a peer DB display name, select the DR standby region in this case it will be Phoenix, select the Availability Domain (recommended to host in the same Availability Domain where PeopleSoft Application Tiers are hosted).

     ![dg-info](./images/ashburn-dg-info.png)